Nuvei/nuvei-plugin-woocommerce/readme.txt

 = 3.13.1 =
 * Added race condition check in case of multiple openOrder requests.
+* Updated the logic which validate the form in Blocks Checkout.

 = 3.13.0 =
 * Migrate to WP Rest API.